 Overbites can get worse as you get older.
 Your muscles may feel strained and achy from overbite over time.
 Your pronunciation of words may change as well as your bite changes.
 Slurred speech is a common problem in older patients with an untreated overbite.

 How can you correct overbite without braces?

 The most common choice to correct an overbite other than braces is Invisalign treatment.
-Invisalign is a treatment that consists of clear aligners that shift your teeth overtime.
+Invisalign is a treatment that consists of clear aligners that shift your teeth over time.
 Invisalign straightens teeth and fixes bite issues without surgery.
 Invisalign does have some limitations in its ability to fix extremely severe overbites, but it is a good alternative to braces and surgery.

 How long does it take to fix an overbite?

 Treating an overbite can take anywhere from a few months to two years.
-It depends on the severity of the bite, method of treatment, and way that the patient’s jaw responds to treatment.
+It depends on the severity of the bite, the method of treatment, and the way that the patient’s jaw responds to treatment.
 Some people are more responsive to treatment than others so their treatment takes less time.

-According to the American Dental Association the preferred age to treat an overbite is between 8 and 14 years of age.
-The earlier you can begin treatment the better, because this minimizes future issues.
+According to the American Dental Association, the preferred age to treat an overbite is between 8 and 14 years of age.
+The earlier you can begin treatment the better because this minimizes future issues.
 Overbites can be treated at any age, these are just the most preferable ages for treatment.